zamin2/employee-manager-2b/README.md

 __Data Reset__.
 There is an api route /api/departments/reset that will copy the original data back to the employee.json file.
 You can run this command locally from the browser by running ```http://localhost:5000/api/departments/reset```

+__Deployment__.
+The app is deployed in heroku.
+It is accessible by this link: https://employee-manger-2b.herokuapp.com/